mustavee/mustavee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
- I am a 5th year Ph.D. student in the **Department of Civil, Environmental and Construction Engineering** at the University of Central Florida (UCF).
-My advisor is [Dr. Shaurya Agarwal](https://www.cece.ucf.edu/person/shauryaagarwal/).
+ I am a postdoctoral scholar in the **Department of Civil, Environmental and Construction Engineering** at the University of Central Florida (UCF).
+I am currently working with [Dr. Shaurya Agarwal](https://www.cece.ucf.edu/person/shauryaagarwal/) and [Dr. Arvind Singh](https://sites.google.com/site/singhsedtrans/home?authuser=0)

- My research interests include application of data driven dynamical systems approach in modeling various real-world systems, such as, traffic dynamics of arterials and freeways.
+My research interests include data-driven traffic flow modeling, uncovering underlying physical principles from traffic data, and analyzing traffic dynamics through the lens of complex systems theory.

 ## Education
-* B.S. in Electrical and Electronics Engineering, Bangladesh University of Engineering and Technology, 2017
+* B.S. in Electrical and Electronics Engineering, Bangladesh University of Engineering and Technology, October 2017
-* M.S. in Civil Engineering, University of Central Florida, 2021
+* M.S. in Civil Engineering, University of Central Florida, Fall 2021
-* Ph.D in Computer Engineering, University of Central Florida, 2024 (expected)
+* Ph.D in Civil Engineering, University of Central Florida, Fall 2024

 ## News
+-[Jan.
+2025] Started as a post-doctoral scholar at University of Central Florida.

+-[Nov.
+2024] Defended my dissertation and graduated!

+-[July.
+2024] My two papers titled **An Extreme Value Theory Approach for Understanding Queue Length Dynamics in Adaptive Corridors** and **Self-Similar Characteristics in Queue Length Dynamics: Insights from Adaptive Signalized Corridor** got accepted in IEEE ITSC 2024.

 -[Jan.
 2024] Got awarded Graduate Dean’s Dissertation Completion Fellowship for Spring 2024!